justingarcia/atmega328p/README.md

 ATmega328P
 -------------------------------------------------------------------------------
-This is a series of small programs I wrote in order to learn AVR programming, with the ultimate goal of building a device that would track my REM eye movements through my eyelids (via IR LED/phototransistor pairs) while I was dreaming.
+This is a series of small programs I wrote in order to learn AVR programming, with the ultimate goal of constructing a device that would track my REM eye movements through my eyelids (via IR LED/phototransistor pairs) while I was dreaming.
 The device would softly notify me (via earphones) that I was dreaming without waking me up, bringing me into a lucid dream.
 I would then be able to